EXPORT COMPLIANCE

 -

-Classification triggers
+Classification assessment

 Operational pause